open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 - **Counter**: A value that accumulates over time -- you can think of this like an odometer on a car; it only ever goes up.
 - **Asynchronous Counter**: Same as the **Counter**, but is collected once for each export.
-Could be used if you don't have access to the continous increments, but only to the aggregated value.
+Could be used if you don't have access to the continuous increments, but only to the aggregated value.
 - **UpDownCounter**: A value that accumulates over time, but can also go down again.
 An example could be a queue length, it will increase and decrease with